-The kauri, a giant forest tree which grows naturally in the northern half of the North Island, reaches its southern limit in the Waikato and is found in the Hākarimata Range, around Pirongia and in the Kaimai Range, where it co-exists with kāmahi, red beech and silver beech at their northern limit – making a unique mix of vegetation.
+The kauri, a giant forest tree which grows naturally in the northern half of the North Island, reaches its southern limit in the Waikato and is found in the Hākarimata Range, around Pirongia and in the Kaimai Range, where it co-exists with kāmahi, red beech and silver beech at their northern limit – a unique mix of vegetation.

 A valued source of food to Māori, Waikato’s wetlands were regarded as a problem to be solved by the first Pākehā settlers.
 They drained them to create farmland, removing an important habitat for many plant and animal species.
-By 1976 attitudes had turned around and New Zealand became a party to the Ramsar Convention, which seeks to halt and reverse damage to the world’s wetlands.
+By 1976 attitudes had changed and New Zealand became a party to the Ramsar Convention, which seeks to reverse damage to the world’s wetlands.
 The Ramsar list of internationally significant sites includes the Whangamarino Wetland and the Kopuatai Peat Dome (both listed in 1989).

 The region’s peat bogs, such as the Kopuatai Peat Dome, are low-nutrient wetlands, fed by rainwater alone.
 They are formed from waterlogged plant material which decays very slowly and forms low domes.
 Rushes are the most common bog plants, which also include sphagnum moss, orchids, sundews, bladderworts, sedges and umbrella ferns.